 Grenada CBI + E2 Visa Client

-I'm in a process of extending my L1 visa.
-I submitted a few questions regarding my case and he contacted me back almost immediately both by e-mail and telephone.
-Unlike other attorneys I met before, he gave me the impression of knowing from the top of his head what kind of visa I have, and what actions had to be taken to extend it.
+I'm in the process of extending my L-1 visa.
+I submitted a few questions regarding my case, and he contacted me back almost immediately, both by email and telephone.
+Unlike other attorneys I met before, he gave me the impression of knowing off the top of his head what kind of visa I have, and what actions had to be taken to extend it.
 He is very thorough and clear regarding the process and what to expect in terms of timelines and issues that may arise.
 He is constantly in contact, so you definitely know he's working on your case.

 Mark Davies is a joy to work with.
 His extensive knowledge, speedy response and attentive service took away all my fears of dealing with immigration and visa applications.
 He is very generous with his time in explaining every step along the way and I have already and will in the future recommend him to anybody who is looking for an immigration lawyer.